(Corrects NRDC headquarters in seventh paragraph of story published March 29.)

 The biggest U.S. producer of BPA is Saudi Basic Industries Corp.
 (SABIC) Jose Ramon Tarzona, a spokesman for Sabic, didn’t respond to e-mail requests for comment.
 Bryan Iams, a spokesman for Bayer AG (BAYN), the second-largest producer in the U.S., said assessments by the FDA and the European Food Safety Authority show BPA is safe.

 “BPA poses no human health risks based on current exposure levels,” Gregory Baldwin, a spokesman for Dow Chemical Co.
-(DOW), the third-biggest producer in the U.S., said in an e-mail response to questions.
+(DOW:US), the third-biggest producer in the U.S., said in an e-mail response to questions.
 Can linings are “a very small percentage” of the Midland, Michigan-based company’s epoxy-resin sales, he said.

 Manufacturers of baby bottles and cups have already stopped using polycarbonate containing BPA.
 The American Chemistry Council, a Washington-based industry group, petitioned the FDA in February to ban BPA in those products while reiterating that the chemical is safe when in contact with infants’ food.

 Alper, the Massachusetts mother, said it’s empowering to know that consumers’ decisions can prompt change even when regulators don’t act.

 “It’s affecting the bottom line, which is what it really takes to make a change with a big corporation,” Alper said.
 “Moms have a lot of power.”

 To contact the reporter on this story: Jack Kaskey in Houston at email@example.com